 If we truly believe in God’s design for everybody to have a part (Eph.
 4:16) … Body Life … then we must build structures or means into the way committees, boards, or ministry teams function to help ensure the greatest level of participation.
 We must seek out and welcome diversity.

 Vary the approach in how you pursue people’s contributions.
-Be creative.
+Be creative to allow for more people contributing.

 - Have them write down an idea and put it in a container to be read by the leader anonymously.